EddyVerbruggen/cordova-plugin-actionsheet/README.md

 iOS: Copy the `.h` and `.m` files to `platforms/ios/<ProjectName>/Plugins`

-Android: Copy `ActionSheet.java` to `src/nl/xservices/plugins/actionsheet/`
+Android: Copy `ActionSheet.java` to `platforms/android/src/nl/xservices/plugins/actionsheet/` (create the folders)

+WP8: Copy `ActionSheet.cs` to `platforms/wp8/Plugins/nl.x-services.plugins.actionsheet` (create the folders)

 ### PhoneGap Build
 ActionSheet  works with PhoneGap build too!
 Just add the following xml to your `config.xml` to always use the latest version of this plugin: